declare-lab/conv-emotion/README.md

 ### Citation

-Please cite the paper `arXiv:1811.00405` if you find this code useful in your work.
+Please cite the following paper if you find this code useful in your work.

+`DialogueRNN: An Attentive RNN for Emotion Detection in Conversations.
+N. Majumder, S. Poria, D. Hazarika, R. Mihalcea, E. Cambria, and G. Alexander.
+AAAI (2019), Honolulu, Hawaii, USA`